Nick Cannon: 1999–2006: Music beginnings, Nick Cannon and Stages

-2009–2012: N'Credible Entertainment, Slick Nick and Child of the Corn
+2009–2012: NCredible Entertainment, Slick Nick and Child of the Corn

-In 2009, Nick Cannon formed a new label after cancelling his old label Can-I-Ball Records entitled N'Credible Entertainment.
+In 2009, Cannon formed a new label after cancelling his old label Can-I-Ball Records entitled NCredible Entertainment.
 In 2010, Cannon created a parody of hip hop pioneer Slick Rick entitled "Slick Nick".
 He released two songs by the character such as "I'm a Slick Rick", a freestyle of Cali Swag District's "Teach Me How to Dougie" in which he attempted to diss hip hop mega-star Eminem, and "Nick's Story", a freestyle rap version of Slick Rick's "Children's Story".
-On December 6, 2011, Nick Cannon released his debut mixtape entitled Child of the Corn.
+On December 6, 2011, Cannon released his debut mixtape entitled Child of the Corn.

 2013–present: White People Party Music and second mixtape

-On July 26, 2013, Nick Cannon premiered his new single "Me Sexy" and announced over seven years after the shelving of his album Stages that he was working on a new second studio album entitled White People Party Music featuring collaborations with Afrojack, Pitbull, Future and Polow da Don.
+On July 26, 2013, Cannon premiered his new single "Me Sexy" and announced over seven years after the shelving of his album Stages that he was working on a new second studio album entitled White People Party Music featuring collaborations with Afrojack, Pitbull, Future and Polow da Don.

 The album's second single "Looking for a Dream" was released on February 11, 2014.
 The song features Afrojack.
 The music video was released on VEVO on February 13.

 On November 16, 2016, Cannon released his second mixtape The Gospel of Ike Turn Up: My Side of the Story.
 Prior to the release of the mixtape, a music video for the single "If I Was Your Man" was released on November 7, 2016.

 On December 2, 2016, Cannon released a single called "Hold On" on iTunes.